 - 5. Contact the public and private music teachers, counselors and/or principals to get the names and addresses of interested students.
 Write to interested students asking for a suitable time to come and discuss their appearance with them and their parents.
 Previous experiences have shown that parents are not aware of their child's intended participation and object at the last moment to the student's appearance, which may affect the success of the program. - 6.
 Make certain that the piano at the site of the Talent Hunt Program is tuned and in good condition and that the auditorium is the proper size for the anticipated audience.
 Performing in an empty or half-empty house is depressing to the participants.
 It is preferred that a grand piano and a place designed for performance be utilized. - 7.
 Have OPPF Candidates, Quettes and brothers "dress-up" the auditorium with flowers, palms, etc., for the program.
 Use the shield to its best advantage.
 In the absence of their availability, have a florist to decorate. - 8.
-Male participants must wear a dark suit or appropriate attire (i.e., No T-shirts, jeans, sneakers, etc.).
-Each female must wear appropriate attire (i.e., a dressy dress, or a simple short or long evening dress).
+Participants must wear appropriate attire (i.e., No T-shirts, jeans, sneakers, etc.).
 Dance and drama participants may wear appropriate attire for their presentation.
-At the district level the contest should be formal.
+At the district level the contestant should be semi-formal (suit, tie, dress, etc).
 At the International level, the attire will be formal. - Three judges are recommended for the local, state, and district levels: one in vocal; one in instrumental music; one in vocal and instrumental.
 If other categories are represented, experts in each category should be used. - 10.
-Have a printed program that shall include the history of the talent hunt.
+Have a printed and/or digital program that shall include the history of the talent hunt.
 Advertisements and patrons' lists can be included if it is desirable.
-Advertisements require planned, advanced work. - 11.
-Send a letter of appreciation to each participant, accompanist and any others who help to make the program a success. - 12.
-A desirable program should not exceed 1-1⁄2 to 2 hours.
+Advertisements require advanced planned work. - 11.
+Send a letter of appreciation to each participant, accompanist and any others who help to make the program a success.

+12. It is recommended that a program should not exceed 1-1⁄2 to 2 hours.
 An audience becomes restless if the program is too long.
-Five minutes length for a selection is most desirable, six minutes is the maximum.
-5-Points should be deducted for each minute performed over the agreed upon maximum times.
+Five minutes length for a selection is most desirable, six minutes is the maximum time allowed for each performance.
+Any amount of time a participant performed beyond the six-minute maximum will incur a penalty deduction of 5 points for each minute or fraction of a minute performed over the agreed upon maximum times.
+All times will be documented by the timekeeper.
+The clock/time will begin once the performance piece is started.